ds

 For an overview of all our summer courses offered by the Department of Methodology and Statistics please click here.

-At the end of the summer school, the participants will be able to:
+At the end of this Summer school course, the participants will be able to:

 - Understand fundamental concepts in network science and when a network approach is advantageous;